 The Web Apps Restore feature lets you restore your web app on-demand to a previous state, or create a new web app based on one of your original web app's backups.
 Creating a new web app that runs in parallel to the latest version can be useful for A/B testing.

-The Web Apps Restore feature, available on the Backups blade in the Azure Portal, is available only in Standard and Premium modes.
-For information about scaling your app use Standard or Premium mode, see Scale a web app in Azure App Service.
+The Web Apps Restore feature, available on the Backups blade in the Azure preview portal, is available only in Standard and Premium modes.
+For information about scaling your app using Standard or Premium mode, see Scale a web app in Azure App Service.
 Note that the Premium mode allows a greater number of daily backups to be performed over the Standard mode.

 On the Settings blade of your web app in the Azure portal, click the Backups option to display the Backups blade.
 Scroll in this blade and select one of the backup item based on the BACKUP TIME and the STATUS from the backup list.

 Select Restore Now at the top of the Backups blade.